digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Features
         * Anything that's done
-        * Anything that's under development
+        * Some things that are under development

-    * Uptime
+    * Stabilitiy
         * Staging may be down any time.
         * Must not be used for product demos.